Technophobes/trains_uk/README.md

 UK Train Stations Project

-Aim of the Project: Import train station data via the api
+Aim of the Project: Import train station data via the api to database

 Setup: Requires python 3

-Install dependencies: pip install xlrd
+Install dependencies: `pip install xlrd`

-Create csv file from xlsx workbook data: csv_import.py

 Description of Files:

-csv_import.py:

-model.py:

-api.py:
+csv_import.py: This file imports the data in the excel file and posts its contents (using the endpoints in api.py)

+model.py: The model contains the 2 classes, Region and Station.

+api.py: This file contains all api endpoints.

+station_queue.py: This file contains the function to add all stations to the queue that will be later added to the database.